Skip to main content

 Setting Up the Checklist (Workflows Only)

-For workflow templates, include brief descriptions of steps a user would need to take in order to set up the template (e.g., “Make a copy of this Google Sheet,” “Connect to this Slack channel,” etc.)
+For workflow templates, include brief descriptions of steps a user would need to take to set up the template (e.g., “Make a copy of this Google Sheet,” “Connect to this Slack channel,” etc.)

 Setup Checklist Configuration